wils0986/mtm6201-portfolio/README.md

 I then added this code to it's own **JS** file and folder, rather than having it in the **HTML** and linked it accordingly.

+I also implimented **JS** to run the cat animation, dark/light mode toggle, back to top button, and the typewriter style text on the home page, all of which I found online (see ## Resources below)

-Creating code is *always* a learning process for me, which I was reminded of during this project.
+Creating and working with code is *always* a learning process for me, which I was reminded of during this project.
 Whether that means slowing down or stepping away for a moment to see clearly, or spending an entire day trying to fix what I broke.
 It is **SO** important to be organized, consistent and focused with this work.
 Maintaining best practices such as correct folder/file names, using correct syntax, creating adaptive/responsive designs and layouts, meeting accessibility standards, and practicing often are key.
-I've learned that I am passionate about creating websites, and I can not wait to keep expanding my knowledge.
+I've learned that I am very passionate about creating websites, and I can not wait to keep expanding my knowledge.

 ## Resources